 Huge repository of local business reviews and large user base

 Yelp has the largest database of local businesses in the markets that it operates in, especially in the United States.
 It has more than 95 million user reviews of around 2.6 million local businesses.
 Due to its large repository of user generated information, it attracts more than 160 million monthly unique visitors every month, which makes it a very attractive advertising and marketing platform for local businesses, who are trying to attract new customers.

 Proven expansion and market development strategy

-Yelp has a proven market development strategy which it uses to expand into new markets in the United States, Canada and Europe.
-It plans to expand globally into multiple countries across the world - to achieve this, it can use its tried and tested techniques, and its experienced sales force to attract new users and businesses, and ramp up quickly, even in new markets.
-It expanded its operations to 28 countries in 2014.
+Yelp has a proven market development strategy which it uses to expand into new markets in the United States, Canada, Asia and Europe.
+It plans to expand globally into multiple countries across the world - to achieve this, it can use its tried and tested techniques, and its experienced sales force to attract new users and businesses.
+It expanded its operations to 32 countries in 2015.
 Going forward, it plans to continue its rapid expansion spree in the US as well as abroad.

 Large community and network effects

 Yelp has one of the largest communities of active contributors, who write detailed reviews about local businesses.
 Its community has contributed more than 95 million reviews to date, and continues to generate more than 60,000 local business reviews every day.
 Its large repository of reviews attracts more than 160 million unique visitors every month, which makes it the perfect advertising platform for local businesses looking to gain new customers.
 This in turn, helps Yelp generate increasing amounts of revenue from local and display advertising, as well as offerings like Yelp Deals and hotel reservations.